strapi/documentation/docs/developer-docs/latest/development/backend-customization.md

 Relations let you create links (relations) between your Content Types.
 They should be explicitly defined in the model's attributes:

-- `"type": 'relation'`: defines this field is a relation
+- `type: 'relation'`: defines this field is a relation
 - `relation`: the type of relation among these values:
   - `oneToOne`
   - `oneToMany`